Kiyoko Ichiki

-Kiyoko Ichiki (市来貴代子, Ichiki Kiyoko) is a Japanese professional wrestler currently working as a feelancer and is best known for her time in the Japanese promotions JWP Joshi Puroresu, NEO Japan Ladies Pro-Wrestling and Big Japan Pro Wrestling.
+Kiyoko Ichiki (市来貴代子, Ichiki Kiyoko) is a Japanese professional wrestler currently working as a freelancer and is best known for her time in the Japanese promotions JWP Joshi Puroresu, NEO Japan Ladies Pro-Wrestling and Big Japan Pro Wrestling.

 Professional wrestling career

 Independent circuit (1994–present)

 Ichiki made her professional wrestling debut at IWA Japan Opening Year '94 Final Battle, an event promoted by the International Wrestling Association of Japan where she fell short to Cynthia Moreno.

 During her freelancing work, Ichiki made appearances for various promotions from the Japanese independent scene.
 Ichiki wrestled for All Japan Women's Pro-Wrestling on August 13, 1996, at AJW Discover New Heroine, where she competed in a battle royal won by Chiquita Azteca and also involving notable opponents such as Command Bolshoi, Etsuko Mita, Jaguar Yokota, Kaoru Ito, Mariko Yoshida, Tomoko Miyaguchi, Takako Inoue, Yumi Fukawa and others.
 She has had a brief tenure with Gaea Japan and participated in a tournament for the WCW Women's Cruiserweight Championship placing herself in the block B where she unsuccessfully competed against Sonoko Kato.
 At JWP Beauty, an event promoted by JWP Joshi Puroresu on August 26, 2001, Ichiki wrestled two times.
 First in a battle royal won by Kayoko Haruyama and also involving Azumi Hyuga, Kaori Yoneyama, Tsubasa Kuragaki and others, and secondly in a tag team match in which she teamed up with Ran YuYu to defeat Azumi Hyuga and Tsubasa Kuragaki.
 Between 2001 and 2004, Ichiki has a brief tenure with NEO Japan Ladies Pro-Wrestling.
 Her most notable work was recorded during the 2002 Neo Japan Cup, where on the third night of the show from May 6, she participated in a 300.000 Yen battle royal won by Ran Yu-Yu and also involving Carlos Amano, Mima Shimoda, Kyoko Inoue, Yoshiko Tamura, Yuki Miyazaki and others.
 At Gatoh Move Japan Tour #50 ~ Summer Vacation Approaching!, an event promoted by Gatoh Move Pro Wrestling on July 15, 2013, Ichiki unsuccessfully faced Emi Sakura for the AWF World Women's Championship.
 Ichiki has been inactive in professional wrestling since 2014.